Tax & Accountancy

 Making Tax Digital doesn't exist in isolation.
 It's one element of your overall regulatory and administrative burden as a landlord.
 While adapting to quarterly reporting, don't lose sight of your other obligations:

-The bigger picture: Why Making Tax Digital matters
+The bigger picture: why Making Tax Digital matters

-HMRC estimates around 780,000 people with business or property income over £50,000 will join the MTD for ITSA service from April 2026, with a further 970,000 joining from April 2027.
+HMRC estimates around 780,000 people with business or property income over £50,000 joined the MTD for ITSA service from April 2026, with a further 970,000 joining from April 2027.

 What happens if you don't comply with Making Tax Digital?